kyoungerman/S21-4820/syllabus.raw.md

 for these assignments.

 There are 5 Interactive discussions.
 These are required.
 They will be on zoom.
-Pic a time of day to attend.
+Choose a time of day to attend.
 They will be held at 3 different times a day - so you only need to attend one of the 3 on that a day.
 Each of the synchronous zoom discussions will be at 9:00am, 3:00pm and 6:00pm on a Monday.
 If you are unable to make one of the times let me